The Mental Challenges of Golf

 “Golf is played on a five-inch course—the distance between your ears.”

-The mental challenges of golf come from managing all that internal noise while still making a confident, committed swing.
+The mental challenges in golf come from managing all that internal noise while still making a confident, committed swing.

 Pressure: Golf’s Invisible Hazard

 Pressure in golf doesn’t announce itself.
-It just shows up quietly and ruins everything.
+It just appears quietly and can ruin everything.

 You feel pressure when:

-Great golfers don’t eliminate pressure—they accept it.
-They acknowledge the nerves, then shift focus back to the process instead of the outcome.
+Great golfers don’t try to get rid of pressure.
+They accept it, notice the nerves, and focus on the process instead of the result.

 Focus and the Art of Staying Present